OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

     In this video it is shown how to mill the board by using Fab Modules [here](https://www.youtube.com/watch?v=zJNpHpuvNjk&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=9).

 In our Fab Lab we have the MonoFab SRM-20.
 Fab Modules is used for setup before cutting and milling in the machine.
-It is done with [Fab Mods](https://www.youtube.com/watch?v=Tq6v1HqWmm0&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=8)
+It is done online with [Fab Mods](https://modsproject.org/).